42,95 €

 • Format: PDF

-This Guide to Assembly Language will enable the reader to very quickly begin programming in assembly language.
+This book will enable the reader to very quickly begin programming in assembly language.
 Through this hands-on programming, readers will also learn more about the computer architecture of the Intel 32-bit processor, as well as the relationship between high-level and low-level languages.
-The book can either be used as a stand-alone text in a one-semester…mehr
+Topics: presents an overview of assembly language, and an introduction to general purpose registers; illustrates the key concepts of each chapter with complete programs, chapter summaries, and exercises; covers input/output, basic arithmetic instructions, selection structures, and iteration structures;…mehr

 Produktbeschreibung